gethop-dev/hop-documentation/docs/source/reference/hop-modules/main.rst

 .. note::

-   The listed modules have been developed with HOP in mind, and they have been designed to be effortessly integrated in the platform.
-Nevertheless, they can be also used in non HOP projects.
+   The listed modules have been developed with HOP in mind, and they have been designed to be effortlessly integrated in the HOP Platform.
+Nevertheless, they can be also used in non-HOP applications.

 .. _timbre.appenders.cloudwatch: https://github.com/gethop-dev/timbre.appenders.cloudwatch